Akhlaken07/WASCaseStudy1/README.md

   -   There is no alert found on OWASP ZAP and no risk level and CWE ID can be identified.

 - Evaluate:
   -   Not available since there is https implementation for this website that can be seen at the URL of the website.
-However, content which was initially accessed via HTTPS (i.e.: using SSL/TLS encryption) is also accessible via HTTP (without encryption).

 - Prevent:
   -   Not available for the website.
 However, the solution for this alert is ensure that the web server, application server, load balancer, etc. is configured to only serve such content via HTTPS.
 Consider implementing HTTP Strict Transport Security.